The Transfagarasan Road is one of the most famous roads in Romania and possibly in the entire world.

 - Check out the webcam from Balea Lake to get a sense of the weather conditions.
 (It works all year round.)

-- Make sure you have a full tank of gas, there’s a distance of over 120km between the two gas station on each side and the road is more challenging than a flat road.
+- Make sure you have a full tank of gas.
+There’s a distance of over 120km between the two gas stations on each side, and the road is more challenging than a flat road.
 That means that our car will have a higher consumption rate than usual.

-- The sunrise is at 8 30 am during summer and then it starts to get cold after 5 pm, as the sun rays don’t reach all parts of the road.
+- The sunrise is at 8 30 am during summer, and then it gets cold after 5 pm, as the sun’s rays don’t reach all parts of the road.

 - Don’t pick up any Edelweiss flowers.
-And don’t buy any from the souvenirs vendors, in case they sell them.
-It’s illegal to pick them up and you can get finned.
+And don’t buy any from the souvenir vendors, in case they sell them.
+It’s illegal to pick them up, and you can get finned.
 Also, the entire world will hate you for doing so.

 Transfagarasan, Romania: Things to See and Do

 Transfagarasan is the main attraction in itself.
 The views are spectacular, even if you don’t want to stop for pictures.
 The driving experience on the Romanian Transfagarasan is one of a kind.